XRPLF/rippled-portable-builds/README.md

 While `rippled` can usually be installed and updated using package managers such as `apt` and `yum`, there are certain situations where a drop in binary can be useful.
 For example, when `rippled` needs to be installed without compiling from sources on distributions that aren't supported by current mechanisms.

-Another important reason is to maintain support for older distributions.
+Another important reason is to maintain support for older distributions (backports).
 For logistical reasons, it may not always be possible to update an operating system within a specific time period.
 Packages for such distributions are not available in the `apt` and `yum` repositories provided by Ripple.
 One such example is for Ubuntu 18.04.
 Although this distribution is near EOL, there may be a substantial portion of the network that are yet to upgrade to later versions.

 The Foundation is extremely conscious that **network size is crucial to the health of the XRPL** and has therefore taken steps to provide alternate installation methods to operators.

-The portable binary provided in this repo has been tested to work on a multitude of distributions (However, if you find your distribution has problems, please do open an issue here).
+The portable binary provided in this repo **has been tested to work on a multitude of distributions** (however, if you find your distribution has problems, please do open an issue here).

 There will be two files for every release with the following schema
 1. rippled-portable-versionnumber (eg: rippled-portable-1.10.0) - the binary file